YuichiroFukushi/case-study-collections/README.md

 - `dailysteps_merged`
 - `sleepday_merged`
 - `weightLogInfo_merged`
-- `dailysteps_merged`
-- `dailysteps_merged`
-- `dailysteps_merged`

 **2.** I will begin by transferring the datasets to BigQuery to initiate the data cleaning process.
 The cleaning steps for each dataset are outlined below:

 - 2.a `dailyactivity_merged`:
-  - I cleaned and filtered out columns that were not relevant to the analysis, specifically `LoggedActivitiesDistance` and `SedentaryActiveDistance`.
-Additionally, I rounded all `FLOAT` data types to two decimal places to enhance readability and maintain uniformity.
+  - I excluded the columns `LoggedActivitiesDistance` and `SedentaryActiveDistance` due to their limited entries, which made them irrelevant for the analysis.
+Out of 940 entries, `LoggedActivitiesDistance` had only 32 values, and `SedentaryActiveDistance` had 84.
+Additionally, I rounded all `FLOAT` data typ

 ```sql
 SELECT